henrybaxter/xcite-precisionrt/notes/next.md

-if we get non-equal groups, what does that mean? the 3ddose stuff is ok so why not just use non-equal groups? this normalization will continue to work. ok, so we just divide by 24 and hope for the best? and what about reflection? we can use reflection to some degree. but for now, let's stick with not reflecting the phantom
+if we get non-equal groups, what does that mean? the 3ddose stuff is ok so why not just use non-equal groups? this normalization will continue to work. ok, so we just divide by 24 and hope for the best? the weighting is a problem. we were multiplying the beamlets by 2, so all the doses are wrong :() and what about reflection? we can use reflection to some degree. but for now, let's stick with not reflecting the phantom
 1) combine them in equal groups. it is essential we have